 By 1930, meth was being used by doctors to treat narcolepsy and asthma.
 In world war two, soldiers used amphetamines to enhance their performance and fight off fatigue.

 In 1970, the use of meth was made illegal for many of its uses.
 From then on, the distribution of the drug was under the control of American motorcycle gangs.

 Meth Statistics in the US

 The National Institute on Drug Abuse reported that there were 440,000 meth users in the U.S. by the year 2012, which is 0.2% of the population.

 They also stated that 85% of the meth used in the United States is produced in Mexican labs, leaving only 15% being produced within the United States.
 According to reports by the American Health Department, there have been 73,000 methamphetamine related emergency cases throughout the United States.
 This constitutes 4% of all the drug related visits.

 Long term effects of meth include developing sores on the face or their entire body resulting from users picking at their skin due to thinking that there are bugs crawling on and their skin.
 Addicts have brown and rotten teeth.

 Meth addicts who have children tend to neglect and abuse them.
 They also have no sense of hygiene and therefore live in a dirty and harmful environment.
 They may leave dirty diapers, used syringes and drug paraphernalia all over the house.
-This makes people who were once close to these individuals stay away from them.
+This causes people who were once close to these individuals to stay away from them.